Heel Pain

 Dr. Kalika is an expert in functional podiatry, a holistic approach to foot health that does not involve steroid injections or surgery.
 His approach entails advanced diagnostics, including:

-Treatment focuses on holistic foot function in the context of the entire lower kinetic chain.
-We combine the most advanced regenerative treatment methods with sophisticated foot and ankle physical therapy.
-Your treatment plan may include a prescription for orthotics and shoe modification strategies.
+Our holistic treatment approach focuses on foot functionality and its impact on the entire lower kinetic chain.
+We combine the most advanced regenerative treatment methods with sophisticated foot and ankle physical therapy to restore pain-free functional mobility.

 Dr. Kalika is certified in biomechanics and gait analysis, and is an expert in diagnostic ultrasonography.
-He has over 15 years of experience in successful treatment of foot and ankle conditions.
+He has over 20 years of experience in successful treatment of foot and ankle conditions, and has published multiple research papers on the use of ultrasonography, dry needling and shockwave therapy for treating a variety of conditions.

 New Yorkers are constantly on the go, often walking for blocks on end as a routine part of daily life.
 But walking on concrete, especially in shoes that do not provide adequate support or shock absorption, can put you at risk for foot and heel pain.
 Traditional physical therapy clinics often make heel pain diagnoses based on symptoms alone, resulting in frequent plantar fasciitis misdiagnosis that delays the healing process and prolongs pain.